-Who gets paid first in a Company Liquidation?
+Who Gets Paid First in a Company Liquidation?

-There are two ways an insolvent company can be liquidated – either voluntarily by the directors instructing an Insolvency Practitioner to convene the relevant meetings of shareholders and creditors; or compulsorily, by a creditor petitioning at court for the winding up of the company.
-In both cases it may well be that there are sufficient assets realised into the liquidation for payments to be made to some or all creditors.
-However there is a strict hierarchy in place which dictates the order within which creditors are paid.
+There are two ways an insolvent company can be liquidated – either voluntarily by the directors instructing an Insolvency Practitioner to convene meetings of shareholders and deciding on a creditors’ decision; or compulsorily, usually by a creditor petitioning at court for the winding up of the company.
+In both cases, it may well be that there are sufficient assets realised into the liquidation for payments to be made to some or all creditors.
+However, there is a statutory hierarchy in place which sets out the order in which the costs of the liquidation and creditors are paid.

-There are four main types of creditor:
+There are three types of creditor: